 What is Virtualization?

-Today’s x86 computer hardware was designed to run a single operating system and a single application, leaving most machines vastly underutilized.
+Virtualization is a process that allows for more efficient utilization of physical computer hardware and is the foundation of cloud computing.
 Virtualization lets you run multiple virtual machines on a single physical machine, with each virtual machine sharing the resources of that one physical computer across multiple environments.
-The result is better efficiency, less equipment to manage and lower cost.
+The result is better efficiency, less equipment to manage, and lower cost.

 How Does Virtualization Work?

 Virtualization allows clients to improve the efficiency and availability of IT resources and applications through virtualization.
 Start by eliminating the old “one server, one application” model and run multiple virtual machines on each physical machine.
 Free your IT administrators from spending so much time managing servers rather than innovating.
-About 70% of a typical IT budget in a non-virtualized datacenter goes towards just maintaining the existing infrastructure, with little left for innovation.
+About 70% of a typical IT budget in a non-virtualized data center maintains the existing infrastructure, with little left for innovation.